How to Fix No Audio in a Mac Screen Recording: A Symptom-Based Checklist

 2. Click "Options"

-3. Under the "Microphone" section, pick your built-in mic or an external mic
+3. Under "Microphone," pick your built-in mic or an external one

-If you're using QuickTime Player, it's similar.
-Go to File → New Screen Recording, then click the small "∨" arrow next to the record button to pick a mic.
-If it's set to "None," switch it to your built-in mic or whatever you want to use.
+If you're using QuickTime Player, it's the same idea.
+File → New Screen Recording, then click the small arrow next to the record button to pick a mic.
+If it's set to "None," switch it to your built-in mic or whatever you actually want.

-After setting the mic, watch the level meter to confirm it's actually picking up sound.
-Speak into the mic briefly.
-If the meter doesn't move, your recording will be silent.
+After setting the mic, watch the level meter and speak briefly into it.
+If the meter doesn't move, your recording will be silent — guaranteed.

-Building a habit of "say a quick word before hitting record" will dramatically cut down on silent-recording accidents.
+Building the habit of "say a quick word before hitting record" eliminates the majority of silent-recording disasters in this article.

 Modern macOS manages microphone and screen recording permissions separately, per app.
-Even if the mic is turned on inside the recording tool, it won't work without OS-level approval.
+Even with the mic turned on inside the recording tool, it won't work without OS-level approval.

-After toggling permissions, fully quit the app and relaunch it.
+After flipping a switch, fully quit and relaunch the app.
 Toggling while the app is running often doesn't apply the change.

-Starting with macOS Sequoia, screen recording permissions get reset weekly or after each reboot.
-If you're hitting "it worked yesterday but not today," this is often the culprit.
+Starting with macOS Sequoia, screen recording permission gets reset roughly every 30 days or after a reboot.
+If "it worked yesterday but not today" is the current symptom, this is often the cause.

-When the permission re-confirmation dialog appears, approve it right there instead of clicking "Later."
+When the re-confirmation dialog appears, approve it right then instead of clicking "Later."

 This is where most people lose hours.

 "My voice records fine, but the Zoom caller's voice and YouTube audio don't."
-This isn't a mic setting mistake.
-It's a structural limitation: macOS isn't designed to record PC-internal audio from its standard tools.
+This isn't a mic-setting mistake.
+It's a structural limit: macOS's standard tools aren't designed to record audio playing inside the computer.

-Both Shift + Command + 5 and QuickTime Player only record audio coming in through the mic input.
-There's no built-in path to capture what's playing out of the speakers.
-This hasn't changed even in macOS Sequoia as of 2026.
+Both Shift + Command + 5 and QuickTime Player only record audio coming in through a microphone input.
+There's no built-in path to capture what's playing out of your speakers — and that hasn't changed in macOS Sequoia either.

-BlackHole is a free virtual audio driver that routes your PC's internal audio into a path that can be recorded.
-It's the most commonly recommended option, but it's not "install and done."
+BlackHole is a free virtual audio driver that routes your Mac's internal audio into a path that can be recorded.
+It's the most commonly recommended option — but "install and done" it is not.

 1. Install BlackHole